luk3skyw4lker/luk3skyw4lker-blog/_posts/en/what-are-jwt-and-how-do-they-work.md

 How should the process happen to encode those informations and how would they look at the end?
 The answer is to follow this steps:

-1. Define what signing algorithm you will;
+1. Define what signing algorithm you will use;
 2. Encode the stringified version of the header into a base64url string;
 3. Encode the stringified version of the payload into a base64url string;
 4. Use the encoded header, encoded payload and the key to generate a HMAC to verify the JWT with according to the algorithm chosen;